Pilestræde 37: History

-Site history, 1689-1893
+Site history, 1689–1783

 The site was formerly part of a much larger property, listed in Copenhagen's first cadastre of 1689 as No. 14 in Købmager Quarter.
 On 24 July 1672, it was sold at auction to storkansler Conrad von Reventlow (1644–1708).
-The property was after his death in 1708 passed to his son Christian Detlev Reventlow (1671–1738).
+After his death in 1708, the property was passed to his son Christian Detlev Reventlow (1671–1738).
 The buildings were destroyed in the Copenhagen Fire of 1728 but subsequently rebuilt.
 Christian Ditlev Reventlow owned the property until his death.
-It was after his death passed to his son Christian Ditlev Reventlow.
+It was passed to his son Christian Ditlev Reventlow after his death.

 The property was listed in the new cadastre of 1756 as No. 11 in Købmager Quarter.
 It was referred to as Reventlow's Hotel at that time.
 A large four-winged building complex surrounding a central courtyard occupied the half of the property that faced the more prominent street Købmagergade.
 The half of the property that faced the quieter street Pilestræde was the site of a large garden complex.
 A row of small properties separated the property from Klareboderne in the northwest.